abdullahmuslim/age-calculator/README.md

-a# Frontend Mentor - Age calculator app solution
+# Frontend Mentor - Age calculator app solution

 This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.